ZerothAngel/Excursion/README.md

 *   Automated or manual cleanup of stale saved locations.
 *   Perhaps simple import/export to allow for easier database schema upgrades.
+*   Perhaps an option to cancel delayed teleport when the player gives or receives damage.